seanpmaxwell/jet-schema/README.md

 });
 ```

-Create a type using a schema:
+Option 2, create a type using a schema:
 ```typescript
 const User = schema({
   id: isNum,